-Please contact your school district for Emergency Allergy Policies related to your student's transportation services as this is beyond JCFS purview.
+Please contact your school district for Emergency Allergy Policies related to your student's transportation services as this is beyond Knapp School's purview.

-JCFS policy and procedure is based on the proponents of Illinois Public Act 097-0361.
+Knapp School policy and procedure is based on the proponents of Illinois Public Act 097-0361.

-Appendix F - JCFS Metal Detector Screening and Search Policy and Procedures
+Appendix F - Knapp School Metal Detector Screening and Search Policy and Procedures